 Try CBD Treats

 Your pup doesn’t want that old canned dog food.
-Cannabidiol (CBD) is a non-intoxicating phytocannabinoid within the hemp plant.
+Any dog loves a good treat, and one that can help relax them is even better.
+Cannabidiol (CBD) is a non-intoxicating cannabinoid within the hemp plant.
 It’s a natural compound that benefits your dog’s overall well-being due to the way it interacts with their endocannabinoid system (ECS).
-Not only that, these treats taste great and often carry tons of healthy supplements to keep most dogs crate training ready!
+Not only that, these CBD dog treats taste great and often carry tons of healthy supplements to keep most dogs crate training ready!

 The ECS controls your dog’s balance and well-being due to its receptors throughout their systems, including major systems like the digestive, immune, and nervous systems.
 When the CBD interacts with these receptors, it calms your dog, reducing destructive and anxious behaviors.

+Before looking into using anti-anxiety medication, natural CBD products may promote the relaxation your dog needs.
+Our Calming Treats include l-theanine, a supplement backed by science that offers anti-stress and anti-anxiety effects that can help your dog in times of stress.
 Give your dog CBD treats before you leave, soothing and relaxing them.
 It will take your dog about 30 minutes or less to feel the effects.
 Your dog will be less nervous and stressed, which will help them to feel calm while you’re away.
-You can even add a little CBD oil for dogs to their kibble to give them additional benefits!
+You can even try adding CBD for dogs to their kibble to give them additional benefits!

 Give Them Distractions

-For most dogs, to hush all the wailing and excessive dog barking, provide them with activities and toys that will help stimulate your pup mentally and keep them occupied.
-A dog barking in away may need a puzzle that dispenses treats or a squeaky ball.
+For most dogs, to hush all the wailing and excessive barking, provide them with activities and toys that will help stimulate your pup mentally and keep them occupied.
+While you’re away your dog may need a puzzle that dispenses treats or a squeaky ball.

 Hire a Dog Sitter